cpueschel/Lammps-Data-File-Generator/README.md

 >1.
 Config containing proper atom, bond, angle, dihedral, and filename.
 >2.
 Molecule/System defined in a POSCAR (VASP).
 Additional support for just xyz is being implemented.
 >3.
 Ensure you have pymatgen and python 2.7+
+>4.
+The example folder includes the files to generate the data file for a CHA Zeolite.
 To run simply edit the input files and run with them in the same folder;
 `python LDFG.py`